 4. Helps You Feel Full and Can Help with Weight Loss

-Whole grains are concentrated sources of fiber in the form of resistant starch and oligosaccharides, which are carbohydrates that escape digestion in the small intestine and are fermented in the gut, producing short-chain fatty acids (SCFA).
-These SCFAs help balance the body’s pH level, preventing it from becoming too acidic due to foods like sugar, low-quality animal products and refined grains.
-(6) They also promote ongoing gut health, which improves immunity and nutrient absorption.
+Whole grains are concentrated sources of fiber in the form of resistant starch and oligosaccharides.
+These are carbohydrates that escape digestion in the small intestine and are fermented in the gut, producing short-chain fatty acids (SCFA).
+Research shows these SCFAs help balance the body’s pH level, preventing it from becoming too acidic due to foods like sugar, low-quality animal products and refined grains.
+They also promote ongoing gut health, which improves immunity and nutrient absorption.

-One thing to mention is that some people who react badly to SCFAs or FODMAP grains are likely to experience digestive issues when having bulgur or other wheat grains, so they’ll want to avoid most (if not all) grains to reduce symptoms.
+One thing to mention is that some people who react badly to SCFAs or FODMAP grains are likely to experience digestive issues, such as stomach bloating, when having bulgur or other wheat grains, so they’ll want to avoid most (if not all) grains to reduce symptoms.

 6. Improves Immunity Against Chronic Diseases

-According to research published in the Journal of Nutrition, a diet rich in whole foods helps act as a natural cancer cure — and whole grains are especially tied to a reduced risk for colon and breast cancer.
-(7) Bulgur can also improve the health of vital organs including the gut, colon, heart and liver.
+According to research published in the Journal of Nutrition, a diet rich in whole foods may help naturally fight cancer — and whole grains are especially tied to a reduced risk for colon cancer and breast cancer.
+Bulgur can also improve the health of vital organs, including the gut, colon, heart and liver.

 7. Supplies Important Vitamins and Minerals

 Bulgur is a good source of manganese, magnesium, iron and B vitamins.
 These essential nutrients are sometimes lacking in a poor diet that’s high in refined carbs but low in whole grains.
 Iron-rich foods, for example, can act as natural anemia treatments, which prevents low energy and weakness due to a lack of oxygen reaching cells.